No Time? No Problem: Smart Fitness Hacks for Busy Lives - Steel Edge Training

 Quick Training Formats That Actually Work

 Set a timer and go.
-Try to beat your round count next time!
+Try to beat your score next time.

 ⏱️ The Tabata Method

-Great for jump squats, high knees, mountain climbers, or kettlebell swings
+Perfect for jump squats, high knees, or mountain climbers.

-Start an exercise at the top of every minute
+✔️ Start your exercise at the top of every minute

-Finish the reps, then rest for the remainder of that minute
+✔️ Finish your reps, then rest for the remainder

 Example: 10 push-ups, 10 jump squats, 10 sit-ups